-Of course, I know what banana and Manju are, but until I found the search query, I had never heard of the Japanese confection “Banana Manju (バナナ饅頭)”.
+I, of course, know what banana and Manju are.
+But until I found the search query, I had never heard of the Japanese confection.

-According to Google, as of today (February 23, 2020), the average google search ranking of my post on Tokyo souvenirs indicated above for the query “Banana Manju” is 8.1.
+According to Google, as of today (February 23, 2020), the average google search ranking of the post on Tokyo souvenirs for the query is 8.1.

 Tokyo Banana Sponge Cake

 However, that article doesn’t correctly state what Banana Manju is.
-Instead, it includes a paragraph concerning the sweet treat Tokyo Banana.
+Instead, it includes a paragraph concerning Tokyo Banana.